Fumiya Kogure

 Fumiya Kogure (木暮 郁哉, Kogure Fumiya) is a Japanese football player.
 He currently plays for Nagaworld in the Cambodian League.
 Kogure had played previously for several clubs in Japan, including Albirex Niigata, Mito HollyHock and Azul Claro Numazu.
 He plays primarily as a holding central midfielder, but can also be deployed as a winger or attacking midfielder when required.

 Club career

 Albirex Niigata Singapore

 On 22 December 2014, it was formally announced by J1 League side Albirex Niigata via their satellite club in Singapore that Kogure has signed for the S.League side.
 On 30 November 2015, Kogure was named the S.League Player of the Year for the 2015 S.League season, after scoring a total of 5 goals and 13 assists in all competitions.
-Kogure was also part of the Albirex Niigata Singapore squad that won both the 2015 Singapore Cup and the 2015 Singapore League Cup.
+Kogure was also part of the Albirex Niigata (S) squad that won both the 2015 Singapore Cup and the 2015 Singapore League Cup.

 Hougang United

 Kogure's impressive form in his debut season generated interest from S.League club Hougang United.
 On 31 January 2016, Kogure officially transferred to Hougang United for the 2016 S.League season.
 Kogure scored his first goal for the club on 14 April 2016, a decisive goal in a 1-0 win over Warriors FC in a S.League fixture.